ethereum/consensus-specs/ssz/simple-serialize.md

 ### Byte

-Although the SSZ serialization of `byte` is equivalent to that of `uint8`, the former is used for opaque date while the latter is intended as a number.
+Although the SSZ serialization of `byte` is equivalent to that of `uint8`, the former is used for opaque data while the latter is intended as a number.

 ### Aliases